 Step-by-Step Chimarrão Preparation

-- Fill the gourd about 2/3 full with yerba mate leaves.
-Tilt at a 45-degree angle and gently shake to separate fine powder from larger leaves.
+- Tilt the gourd at a 45-degree angle and gently shake to move finer particles to the top.

-- Create a well on one side where you’ll insert the bombilla.
-This prevents your metal straw from getting clogged with fine particles.
+- Create a small well on one side for the bombilla.

-- Insert the bombilla by covering the top with your thumb and placing it into the well.
-This prevents leaves from entering the straw.
+- Cover the top of the bombilla with your thumb and insert it into the well.

 Modern Yerba Mate Tea Recipe (Simple Method)